All That You Can't Leave Behind: Writing and recording

-For All That You Can't Leave Behind, U2 reunited with producers Brian Eno and Daniel Lanois, who also produced their albums The Unforgettable Fire, The Joshua Tree and Achtung Baby.
+For All That You Can't Leave Behind, U2 reunited with producers Brian Eno and Daniel Lanois, who also produced their albums The Unforgettable Fire (1984), The Joshua Tree (1987), and Achtung Baby (1991).
 Although the band wanted to write new material before beginning recording sessions, Eno convinced them to quickly write songs in the studio.
 For three weeks in late 1998, U2, Eno, and Lanois recorded demos in Hanover Quay Studios.
 One of the few quality ideas that stemmed from these brief sessions was the song "Kite".
 Lead singer Bono's vocals inspired everyone in the studio, particularly after he had been suffering from vocal problems for the previous few years.
 U2 thought they would have a new record completed in time for 1999.
 After the band's brief demo sessions, The Edge worked alone on song ideas before the band reunited at Hanover Quays.
 They recorded with the mentality of a "band in a room playing together", an approach that led to the album's more stripped-down sound.
+After mixing "The Ground Beneath Her Feet" in 2000, Tim Palmer was brought onto the team to mix some key songs for the record.
+Palmer mixed "Elevation" and "New York" in Dublin, and in Los Angeles he mixed "Stuck in a Moment You Can't Get Out Of".

 Bono's involvement in the Jubilee 2000 campaign prevented him from dedicating all of his time to the album's recording, something Eno thought was a distraction.
-There was also a two-month break in the sessions when Bono collaborated with Lanois and Hal Wilner on the Million Dollar Hotel film soundtrack.
+There was also a two-month break in the sessions when Bono collaborated with Lanois and Hal Wilner on The Million Dollar Hotel film soundtrack.
 The band had thought they could complete the album for 1999, but the sessions ran long, with band members' conflicting schedules playing a large part in the delay.
 U2 did not want to put a deadline on completing the album after their experience with Pop, which had to be rushed to completion in order to meet the deadline set by their pre-booked PopMart Tour.